 podman container init [options] container [container…]

 You may use container IDs or names as input.

 Initializing a container performs all tasks necessary for starting the container (mounting filesystems, creating an OCI spec, initializing the container network) but does not start the container.

 podman start and

-podman run commands will do so automatically prior to starting it.
+podman run commands initialize it automatically prior to starting it.

-This command is intended to be used for inspecting or modifying the container’s filesystem or OCI spec prior to starting it.
+This command is intended to be used for inspecting a container’s filesystem or OCI spec prior to starting it.